Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 September 2025 04.22.50 UTC
+- WIB: Kamis, 25 September 2025 05.25.42 UTC
-- WITA: Kamis, 25 September 2025 05.22.50 UTC
+- WITA: Kamis, 25 September 2025 06.25.42 UTC
-- WIT: Kamis, 25 September 2025 06.22.50 UTC
+- WIT: Kamis, 25 September 2025 07.25.42 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: success
+Kategori: friendship